 VIA LUNGOMARE DEI CICLOPI

-After the tour we went to bathe in front of the Faraglioni, in the Via Lungomare dei Ciclopi.
-The beach there is not sand but rock.
-Still there are a lot of tourists, especially Italians.
-The views are simply spectacular.
+After the tour we went to have a bath in front of the Faraglioni, in the Via Lungomare dei Ciclopi.
+The beach wasn’t sandy but rocky.
+Even so, there were a lot of tourists, especially Italians.
+The views were simply spectacular.
 However, they should take care of cleaning the Area Marina Protetta Isole Ciclopi a bit more, because it was full of garbage.
 And it’s a shame because the setting is incredibly beautiful.

-After a little exploring we found a slightly cleaner corner and we spent the whole afternoon throwing ourselves to the sea from the rocks.
+After a little exploring, we found a slightly cleaner corner and we spent the whole afternoon jumping into the sea from the rocks.

-After dinner we decided to visit Aci Castello.
-It takes about 20 minutes to get there.
 The atmosphere could not be more peculiar.
-It reminded us -in a way- of Palermo.
-Countless groups of teenagers with tattoos, tank tops and piercings competed to see who plays the loudest music.
-The city was a macro-jamming itself.
+It reminded us -somehow- of Palermo.
+Countless groups of teenagers were racing with their scooters and competed to see who played the loudest music.
+The city was a creepy street party.
 Not only young people from Aci Castello, but also from Catania, Aci Trezza and surrounding villages.
 The worst part was the crazy way they drove their scooters.

-We saw, briefly, the Castello Normando de Aci Castello, which is in the square itself.
-After taking an ice cream we returned, fearing of being run over.
+We saw, briefly, the Castello Normando di Aci Castello, located in the main square.
+After taking an ice cream we returned, with the fear of being run over by a scooter.

 sunrise at THE FARAGLIONI DEI CICLOPI